waimea-aalee/300dtd-client-tracker-project/docs/1-sprint-1-prototype.md

 ### Required Data Output

-The system will output data
+The system will output in multiple different ways.
+- A list of the clients
+- A list of jobs for the clients
+- Details of job and clients (e.g. client phone number)

 Replace this text with a description of the outputs for the system - what types of data will be displayed?